courtneyj3573/courtneyj3573/README.md

 # 🔆Hello, I'm Courtney!

 ### 📖 A Little About Me...
-🎨 Game Developer and Artist exploring new techniques and small projects to build my vast knoweldge<br>
+🎨 Game Developer and [Artist](https://www.artstation.com/courtneyj3573) exploring new techniques and small projects to build my vast knoweldge<br/>
-🎓 Studied Computer Science at the University of North Carolina Wilmington, United States<br>
+🎓 Studied Computer Science at the University of North Carolina Wilmington, United States<br/>
-🔐Completed this part of my journey teaching 3D Modeling & Animation and Game Art & Design<br>
+🔐Completed this part of my journey teaching 3D Modeling & Animation and Game Art & Design<br/>
-💭 Future goal is to embark on my own journey further into the Game Development Industry starting with ZugZug Studio Course
+💭 Future goal is to embark on my own journey further into the Game Development Industry starting with [ZugZug Studio Course](https://www.zugzugstudio.com/courses-zugzug)<br/>

 ### 🖥️ Socials...